-The polymer hype of the early 2000s is still going strong, but most users cannot distinguish between a regular Li-ion and a pack with the polymer architecture.
+The term polymer is commonly mentioned when describing a lithium-based battery, yet users cannot distinguish between a regular Li-ion and a pack with the polymer architecture.
 Adding another battery type has little benefit and only confuses the market further.
 While the word “polymer” is perceived as a plastic, polymers range from synthetic plastics to natural biopolymers and proteins that are from a fundamental biological structure.

 Lithium-polymer differs from other battery systems in the type of electrolyte used.
 The original polymer design dating back to the 1970s used a solid (dry) polymer electrolyte that resembles a plastic-like film.
 This insulator allows the exchange of ions (electrically charged atoms) and replaces the traditional porous separator that is soaked with electrolyte.

 To make the modern Li-polymer battery conductive at room temperature, gelled electrolyte has been added.
 All Li-ion polymer cells today incorporate a micro porous separator with some moisture.
-Li-polymer can be built on many systems, such as Li-cobalt, NMC, Li-phosphate and Li-manganese, and is not considered unique battery chemistry.
-Most Li-polymer packs are for the consumer market and are based on Li-cobalt.
+Li-polymer can be built on many systems, such as Li-cobalt, NMC, Li-phosphate and Li-manganese; it is not considered unique battery chemistry.
+Most so-called Li-polymer packs are for the consumer market and are based on Li-cobalt.

 With gelled electrolyte added, what is the difference between a normal Li ion and Li ion polymer?
 As far as the user is concerned, lithium polymer is essentially the same as lithium-ion.
 Both systems use identical cathode and anode material and contain a similar amount of electrolyte.

 Li-polymer cells also come in a flexible foil-type case that resembles a food package.
 While a standard Li-ion needs a rigid case to press the electrodes together, Li-polymer uses laminated sheets that do not need compression.
 A foil-type enclosure reduces the weight by more than 20 percent over the classic hard shell.
 Thin film technology liberates design as the battery can be made into any shape, fitting neatly into stylish mobile phones and laptops.
 Li-polymer can also be made very slim to resemble a credit card (See Pouch Cell.)
 Light weight and high specific power make Li-polymer the preferred choice for hobbyists.